Frequently Asked Questions

 Q. Will I have to go to the hospital for the vein procedure?

 A. No, you will not need to be hospitalized for your vein treatment.
-Your vein procedures will take place at the North Georgia Vein & Wellness, which is a medical facility devoted specifically to treating vein conditions.
+Your vein procedures will take place at the North Georgia Vein & Aesthetics, which is a medical facility devoted specifically to treating vein conditions.
 Our clinic’s Director and Chief Physician, Dr. Peter Wrobel, is highly skilled and trained in phlebology and vein care.

 Q. I’ve had a vein treatment.
 Now the area around the entry site on my leg feels firm.
 Is this normal?